-What the heat does in the sauna, is encourage the waste buildup (from your exercise) in your muscles and joints to go to the surface of the skin.
-This then disapparated as sweat.
+What the heat does in the sauna, is encourage the waste buildup from your muscles and joints (from exercise) to go to the surface of the skin.
+This then disappears as sweat.

 Not only that, a sauna increases the flow of blood around your body.
 This means that your muscles are provided with more oxygen, helping in muscle recovery.

 By heading to the sauna after a good workout, you will loosen your muscles, which will help to alleviate some of the soreness you may potentially experience.

 A fitness trend gaining more traction the past few years is cryotherapy.
 Cryotherapy is when you go into a chamber for approximately 3 minutes in sub-zero temperatures.
 The point of this is to provide a safer and healthier alternative to the typical ‘ice bath’ that athletes and gym goers use to speed up the muscle recovery process.